multani/gcp-changelog/content/compute-engine/index.md

 ### Feature

-If ensuring time synchronization with very high accuracy and monitoring the accuracy of your time synchronization are important goals for your Compute Engine instances, you can sync your VM's clock with its host server's clock by using `chrony` and `ptp_kvm`.
-This configuration is designed to achieve accuracy within 1 ms for supported setups.
+If you need to synchronize time with high accuracy and monitor its accuracy for your Compute Engine instances, you can sync your VM clock with its host server clock using `chrony` and `ptp_kvm`.
+This configuration provides accuracy within 1 ms for supported setups.
 For more information, see [Configure accurate time for Compute Engine VMs](https://docs.cloud.google.com/compute/docs/instances/time-synchronization).

 ---